Rahulkaushal009/NCFSAR-tool/README.txt

 or
 Type addpath('NCF_SAR') in MATLAB command window

-3) Prepare fomat .csv file for data in put.
+3) Prepare format .csv file for data input.
 Data should be in same format as in example file (TNLW-3).

 4) Open MATLAB code named as Run_NCF.m